iabraham/ece515public/README.md

 ## Fall 2025

-This is the repository for the ECE 515 website for the Fall 2025 offering of the course.
+This is the repository for the [ECE 515 Website](https://courses.grainger.illinois.edu/ece515/fa2025/) for the Fall 2025 offering of the course.
 This repostiory uses the [Quarto](https://quarto.org/) publishing system.

 To preview the website, simply install the Quarto engine and run on the